 When you first launch a game, Armoury Crate will create a Game Profile for that title.
 If you want to remap buttons for a specific game only, you can highlight it in Armoury Crate’s Game Library and press X. There you can even give a game custom artwork, or choose an operating mode for it to use every time it launches.
 Check out our full guide to button remapping and game profiles for a more detailed guide on everything you can do with this feature.

-While you’re in the button remapping window, you can also customise a few other aspects of the controller: notably the sensitivity of the triggers and sticks, and the strength of its haptic feedback.
+While you’re in the button remapping window, you can also customize a few other aspects of the controller: notably the sensitivity of the triggers and sticks, and the strength of its haptic feedback.